insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in South Carolina for bundling home and auto insurance is 29225, with an average cost of $4,691.
-Here are the 10 most expensive ZIP codes:
+The ZIP code 29225 in South Carolina has the highest average cost for bundling home and auto insurance, at $4,691.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference